 The boundary of a wetland on a specific site must be delineated by a certified wetlands scientist.
-As a general guide, the wetlands to be protected by this Ordinance are delineated on the Springfield Wetlands Protection Map dated August 2005.
+The wetlands to be protected by this Ordinance are delineated on the Springfield Wetlands Protection Map dated August 2005.
 This map is available for viewing in the Office of the Board of Selectmen.
 The wetlands delineated on the Springfield Wetlands Protection Map are based on the National Wetlands Inventory Maps of Wetlands.
-This map shows the general location of wetlands as defined by this Ordinance, but does not necessarily show all wetlands to be protected by this Ordinance.
+This map shows the general location of wetlands as defined by this Ordinance except if the wetland is 10,000 square feet or less.